 Species at Risk Conservation

-Decision makers require relevant and reliable information to perform accurate risk assessments and develop successful conservation actions for species or populations of high conservation concern.
-Obtaining reliable information for boreal forest birds is particularly challenging because most species have broad geographic ranges, and the characteristics defining habitat quality and the effects of natural and anthropogenic stressors on individuals and their habitats may vary across the species’ range.
-Furthermore, the boreal forest is frequently reshaped by several natural disturbances.
-This results in a system that is dynamic in both space and time, which must be accounted for in assessment and recovery planning processes.
+Decision makers require reliable information to develop risk assessments, recovery plans and successful conservation actions for species or populations of conservation concern.
+Obtaining reliable information for boreal forest birds is challenging because many species have broad geographic ranges and respond to natural and anthropogenic stressors differently across this range.
+Furthermore, the dynamic nature of the boreal forest must be accounted for in assessment and recovery planning processes.
+Conserving critical habitat across boreal landscapes requires consideration of the dynamics of these natural disturbances and their interactions with anthropogenic activities.

 Dénes, F., Barker N.K.S., Schmiegelow F.K.A., St-Laurent K., Westwood A.R., Haché S., Song S.J., Sólymos P., Stralberg D., In preperation.
 Critical habitat identification for boreal birds in Canada: Challenges, current practices, and a conceptual framework.